guzel-miftakhova/Yandex_Practicum/README_ENG.md

 ### Project: Creating a custom events dashboard for a news aggregator:

 Using Yandex.Zen data, a dashboard was built with metrics for user interaction with article cards.
-Work on this project was carried out on a remote machine in the Yandex.Cloud service.

 *During the project were:*
 ___
-- PostgreSQL installed, database deployed;
-- a pipeline script was written that allowed collecting data for a certain time period, and its offline work via crontab was configured;
+- data was unloaded using SQL queries;
+- the data was analyzed and the file for the dashboard was saved in the `.csv` format;
-- to visualize the collected data, a dashboard script was written with several filters and also launched on a remote machine;
+- for data visualization, a dashboard with several filters was created on the Tableu public platform;
 - Based on the results, a presentation was prepared with the resulting graphs.

 ## Part 12: Machine Learning Basics